section-engineering-education/engineering-education/articles/beginner-guide-to-npm/index.md

 **NOTE:** `npm update` will update to the wanted version.
 It will update all outdated versions in the entire dependencies tree.

 #### Uninstalling a Local Package
 Let say you installed a package, and no longer need it, or it has compatibility issues.
 NPM is a package manager and will help uninstall a package with `npm uninstall <module>`.
-Assuming you want to uninstall the moment package from the project dependencies:
+Assuming you want to uninstall the Moment package from the project dependencies:

 Usage: